rakshita-jaiswal/ai-product-gpt/README.md

 ## 🔒 Security & Privacy

-### Current Implementation
-- API keys are entered by users and stored only in browser memory during the session
-- No API keys are committed to the repository
+- No API keys required
-- All API calls are made directly from the browser to Google's Gemini API
-- No data is stored on any intermediate servers
+- No data stored on any servers

-### For Production Use
-⚠️ **Important**: For a production application, consider:
-- Creating a backend API to handle Gemini calls
-- Implementing user authentication
-- Adding rate limiting to prevent abuse
+- Direct connection to ChatGPT
-- Using server-side environment variables
-- Implementing proper API key management
-- Adding usage monitoring and quotas

-### Environment Variables (Optional)
-You can optionally use environment variables for development:
-1. Copy `.env.example` to `.env`
-2. Add your API key: `VITE_GEMINI_API_KEY=your_key_here`
-3. The `.env` file is already in `.gitignore` and won't be committed
+- Uses your existing ChatGPT authentication

 ## 📁 Project Structure